Additional Enrollment Policy & Guidelines

 The lottery will be conducted in the following manner:

-- All applicants have the right to be present and witness the drawing.
+- All applicants have the right to be present and witness the drawing, but are not required.

 - The official lists of all applicants by grade will be open to inspection by the applicants for a 30-minute period prior to the scheduled drawing.
 The names on each list will be consecutively numbered, beginning with the number “1”.